Testing the Feasibility of Your Farming Ideas

 - Understand that everything in farming is interconnected

 The bulk of the course happens on your own time, with discussions, readings, and assignments in MOODLE, our virtual classroom.
-To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters, ask questions, and collaborate with other participants and the instructor to address your farm issues in real time.
+To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from presenters and ask questions in real time.
 If you miss one, they are always recorded and posted for later viewing.

 Beth Claypoole is Ag Issues Leader of Cornell Cooperative Extension in Wayne County, NY.

-- Week 5 and 6 – What Will it Take to be Profitable?
+Week 6 – What Will it Take to be Profitable?

 Cost and Registration

 This course is currently closed.
 It will next be offered in Jan.
 2018 with registration opening in mid-August 2017.